energyscope/EnergyScope_multi_criteria/Docs/sections/Overview.rst

 It is written in an algebraic language which can be compiled with an open source solver (GLPK) but also commercial one (AMPL).

+It has been applied to the following countries:

 Features
 ========

 In the energy system community, several criteria are used to compare models.
-EnergyScope TD is a bottom-up energy system model and has been compared to 53 other models in [limpens2021generating].
+EnergyScope TD is a bottom-up energy system model and has been compared to 53 other models in :cite:`limpens2021generating`.

 Each model is tailored for a different applications.
 In the following, the strengths and weaknesses of the model is presented.